 - If you have a fox problem, it is not electrified… (although an electric version is available).

 Don’t forget chickens need to get out of the sun and require shelter when it’s wet.
 They also require access to their nest boxes to lay eggs so keep this in mind when using the netting.

 Overall, I was very impressed with the Omlet netting.
 It has been very well designed and is well priced.
 It provides a number of fencing solutions for the poultry keeper and can be put up in a very short time.

-You can see more information or buy this netting by clicking on the image below.
+You can see more information, or buy this netting by visiting this omlet page.